Electrical Safety Foundation International

 • Do not use an extension cord for more than one appliance.

-• A heavy reliance on extension cords is an indication that you have too few outlets to address your needs.
+• Heavy reliance on extension cords is an indication that you have too few outlets to address your needs.
 Have additional outlets installed where you need them.

 • Multiple plug outlets must be plugged directly into mounted electrical receptacles; they cannot be chained together.